TissueImageAnalytics/tiatoolbox/docs/installation.rst

     $ port install openjpeg openslide

-Installing Stable release (Recommended)
+Installing Stable Release (Recommended)
 =======================================

 Please note that TIAToolbox is tested for python version 3.8, 3.9 and 3.10.
-To install TIA Toolbox, run this command in your terminal after you have installed the prerequisite software:
+To install TIAToolbox, run this command in your terminal after you have installed the prerequisite software:

 .. code-block:: console